Canadian Natural Resources Limited (CNQ) Analysis & Forecast for 2021

 Canadian Natural Resources Limited (CNQ): Who are the competitors?

-The company’s main competitors (and peers) include TOTAL SE (TOT) that is trading 3.51% up over the past 12 months.
-Imperial Oil Limited (IMO) is -3.45% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -22.76% from the last report on Dec 30, 2020 to stand at a total of 7.12 million short shares sold with a short interest ratio of 1.44.
+The company’s main competitors (and peers) include TOTAL SE (TOT) that is trading 8.54% up over the past 12 months.
+Imperial Oil Limited (IMO) is 0.83% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 16.46% from the last report on Jan 14, 2021 to stand at a total of 7.97 million short shares sold with a short interest ratio of 2.62.